 You should consult your physician about what type of exercise and diet to start adopting in your lifestyle.
 It should be in accordance with your genetics.

-A reduced alcohol intake, taking different kinds of herbs and supplements are what you need in your diet.
+Reduced alcohol intake, and taking different kinds of herbs and supplements are what you need in your diet.
 A diet low on carbs that contains less than fifty grams of carbs a day is the most recommended eating lifestyle for fighting hyperglycemia.

-A perfectly realistic two hours weekly of aerobic workouts are excellent when you’re fighting insulin resistance.
-The following are four principles when it comes to exercise for people who are insulin resistant.
+A perfectly realistic two hours weekly of aerobic workouts is excellent when you’re fighting insulin resistance.
+The following are four principles when it comes to exercise for people who are insulin-resistant.

 - Always exercise without eating a meal prior before;

 - Activate the more muscles you can, the better;

 - Put yourself through an exercise that will cause various heart rate numbers throughout the process.